-Part II RANK YOUR SCORE COMMENT Stakeholders directly contribute to some decisions man- 2 I OUR SCORE COMINIUM agement Stakeholders directly participate in making decisions 3 relating to management Additional Point a.
-There are clear financial contributions / agreements 1 between MPA and tourism operators to recover MPA resources rents for local benefits Question 16.
-Indigenous people - Do indigenous and tra using the MPA have input to management decisions? nditional ] peoples resident o r regularly Indigenous and traditional peoples have no input into 0 decisions relating to the management of the protected area Indigenous and traditional peoples have some input into 1 discussions relating to management but no direct involve- ment in the resulting decisions 2 Indigenous and traditional peoples directly contribute to some decisions relating to management 2 Indigenous and traditional peoples directly participate in 3 making decisions relating to management Question 17.
-Staff training - Is there enough training fo r staff? l 1 Staff are untrained.
-0 Staff training and skills are low relative to the needs of 1 the marine protected area.
-Staff training and skills are adequate, but could be further 2 improved to fully achieve the objectives of management.
-Staff training and skills are in tune with the management 3 needs of the marine protected area, and with anticipated future needs.
-Question 18.
-Equipment - Is the site adequately equipp There is little or no equipment and facilities. - There is some equipment and facilities but these are wholly inadequate.
-1 Most of equipment and facilities are adequate and main- 2 tained.
-There is adequate equipment and facilities and it is well 3 maintained.
-Question 19.
-Monitoring and evaluation - Are biophysic cal, socio economic and gov ernance indicators monitored and evaluated?
-1 1 There is no monitoring and evaluation the biophysical, 0 socioeconomic and governance context of the MPA There is some ad hoc monitoring and evaluation, but no overall strategy and/or no regular collection of results 1
+Part II RANK YOUR SCORE COMMENT Stakeholders directly contribute to some decisions man- agement 2 Stakeholders directly participate in making decisions relating to management 3 Additional Point a.
+There are clear financial contributions / agreements between MPA and tourism operators to recover MPA resources rents for local benefits 1 Question 16.
+Indigenous people - Do indigenous and tra using the MPA have input to management decisions? ditional peoples resident of r regularly Indigenous and traditional peoples have no input into decisions relating to the management of the protected area 0 Indigenous and traditional peoples have some input into discussions relating to management but no direct involve- ment in the resulting decisions 1 Indigenous and traditional peoples directly contribute to some decisions relating to management 2 Indigenous and traditional peoples directly participate in making decisions relating to management 3 Question 17.
+Staff training - Is there enough training fo r staff?
+Staff are untrained.
+0 Staff training and skills are low relative to the needs of the marine protected area.
+1 Staff training and skills are adequate, but could be further improved to fully achieve the objectives of management.
+2 Staff training and skills are in tune with the management needs of the marine protected area, and with anticipated future needs.
+3 Question 18.
+Equipment - Is the site adequately equipped ed?
+There is little or no equipment and facilities.
+0 There is some equipment and facilities but these are wholly inadequate.
+1 Most of equipment and facilities are adequate and main- tained.
+2 There is adequate equipment and facilities and it is well maintained.
+3 Question 19.
+Monitoring and evaluation - Are biophysic cators monitored and evaluated? cal, socioe economic and gove ernance indi- There is no monitoring and evaluation the biophysical, socioeconomic and governance context of the MPA 0 There is some ad hoc monitoring and evaluation, but no overall strategy and/or no regular collection of results 1